 John Anderson was born in Kyabram and educated locally.
 As a young boy, he had a fascination with birds and admits to collecting eggs and nests as a pre-teen.
 His interest in birds was initially stimulated by receiving ‘What Bird is that?’ as a gift from his father when he was about 7 years old.

-At the age of 15, John Anderson began a 4 year apprenticeship as a potter with Rudi Dybka, working out of studio in Bishop Street, Kyabram.
+At the age of 15, John began a 4-year apprenticeship as a potter with Rudi Dybka, working out of a studio in Bishop Street, Kyabram.
 About a year after finishing his apprenticeship, he began to explore painting.
-He continued creating works in ceramics, while increasing his focus on painting.
+He continued creating works in ceramics while increasing his focus on painting.
 For the most part, he painted birds.
-Birds also featured in his ceramics – he made sculptures of owls, platters decorated with various bird motifs, and floor and wall tiles and murals adorned with kookaburras, the Tawny Frog Mouth, swans and other birds from the Sunshine Coast region where he lived for 20 years.
+Birds also featured in his ceramics – he made sculptures of owls, platters decorated with various bird motifs, and floor and wall tiles and murals adorned with kookaburras, the Tawny Frog Mouth, swans, and other birds from the Sunshine Coast region where he lived for 20 years.

-John Anderson has exhibited extensively in Queensland at galleries in Brisbane, the Sunshine Coast and Noosa and has appeared on the ‘Colour in your life’ art program on TV.
-He recently exhibited in Murwillumbah, in New South Wales and Kyabram Town Hall Gallery.
+John has exhibited extensively in Queensland at galleries in Brisbane, the Sunshine Coast, and Noosa.
+He recently exhibited in Murwillumbah in New South Wales, and Kyabram Town Hall Gallery.

 The images in his exhibitions are inspired by the birds of the wetland environments in Kyabram and Murray River.
 The paintings include some of the more elusive species of Freckled Duck and a Cape Baron Goose.
-Visitors will also recognise some of the more common of our native birds: the Crested Grebe, the Cormorant and the Tree Duck.
+Visitors will also recognize some of the more common of our native birds: the Crested Grebe, the Cormorant, and the Tree Duck.

 Original Air Date: 22nd September 2013